raphassaraf/Signal-and-noise-in-ptychographic-imaging/README.md

 ## Introduction
 This project contains all the code used to generate the results and plots of the _Signal and noise in ptychographic imaging_ white paper.
-The work was done in the scope of a semester project at the Computational X-ray Imaging Group at EPFL, in collaboration with the
+The work was done in the scope of a semester project at the Computational X-ray Imaging Group at the Swiss Federal Institute of Technology of Lausanne (EPFL), in collaboration with the
 Paul Scherrer Institute.

 ## Project Structure

 * `/figures/*`     -  All saved figures as .png files
-* `/logs/*`     -  An empty folder where all logs file are sent during simulations
+* `/logs/*`     -  Folder where all logs file are sent during simulations
 * `/outputs/*`     - Contains all the outputs of the simulations as .pkl files
     - `./bandlim/*` - Outputs of the simulations with multi-probes based on band-limited random modes
     - `./grad_1direction/*` - Outputs of the simulations with multi-probes based on directional derivatives